 When removing many items in a large list this can provide a good speedup.

-When passing a list/dictionary to a function, it is faster to have the function modify the list rather then returning a new list so python doesn’t have to duplicate the list in memory.
+When passing a list/dictionary to a function, it is faster to have the function modify the list rather than returning a new list so python doesn’t have to duplicate the list in memory.

-Functions that modify a list in-place are more efficient then functions that create new lists.
+Functions that modify a list in-place are more efficient than functions that create new lists.

 This is generally slower so only use for functions when it makes sense not to modify the list in place.